The University has historically provided a safe environment for minors (persons under the age of 18) and is committed to continued vigilance.

 Non-University Organizations Using University Facilities

-When non-University organizations conduct a program or event in a University facility where minors attend as part of a team or group and are accompanied by coaches, teachers or group leaders from the minors’ school or organization, the accompanying coaches, teachers or group leaders are responsible for supervision of the minors.
-The University unit providing the facility may request a specific staff to minor ratio at its discretion.
+When non-University organizations conduct a Program or event in a University facility where minors attend as part of a team or group and are accompanied by coaches, teachers or group leaders from the minors’ school or organization, the accompanying coaches, teachers and/or group leaders are responsible for the supervision of the participating minors.

 Compliance with Policy and Protection from Retaliation